spiral/docs/docs/en/start/deployment.md

 ### Dockerfile

-Here is an example of a `Dockerfile` that can be used to build a Docker image for a Spiral Framework application:
+Here is an example of a `Dockerfile` that can be used to build a Docker image for a Spiral application:

 ```dockerfile
 # This example will work with application root directory as docker context